metal3d/docker-snips/README.md

 # If you want to launch it manually

-For several reason, we need to have the same user id and group id inside the container than yours on host machine.
+For several reasonis, we need to have the same user id and group id inside the container than yours on host machine.
 So, you will need to use:

 ```
 --user $(id -u):$(id -g)
 # or direct id usage
 --user 1000:1000
 ```

 You need to share you host pulseaudio server with container.
 In a terminal: